X Icon

 Crypto scammers pull the rug in one of two ways: by programming their token to steal from investors, or by promoting their token to steal from investors.

 • A DeFi scam is when a scammer programs a crypto token's underlying smart contract to pull the rug out from under investors.
-DeFi scammers may modify their token’s smart contract to make it impossible for others to sell the token, to allow the scammer to mint unlimited new tokens, or to charge exorbitant trading fees.
+DeFi scammers may modify their token’s smart contract to make it impossible to sell the token, to allow the scammer to mint unlimited new ones, or to charge exorbitant trading fees, for example.

 • An exit scam is when a scammer aggressively promotes a token before pulling the rug out from under investors.
 Exit scammers may create fraudulent marketing websites, announce fake partnerships, or use bots to wash trade.

-The rug pulls that steal the most funds the fastest tend to be both.
-The fraudsters behind the Squid Game token, for example, programmed the $SQUID token to include a honeypot exploit and created a website and whitepaper to promote the token.
+The scam that steal the most investor funds the fastest tend to be both maliciously programmed and promoted.
+The fraudsters behind the Squid Game token, for example, programmed the $SQUID token to include a honeypot exploit and created a marketing website and white paper to promote it.
 Within days of $SQUID’s release, it had netted its creators over $3 million.

 DeFi scams

-Solidus Threat Intelligence sorts all DeFi scams into one or more of the following exploits:
+Solidus Labs sorts all DeFi scams into one or more of the following exploits:

 • Honeypots prevent buyers from re-selling their tokens.

-• Hidden mints let developers create unlimited new tokens.
+• Hidden mints allow developers to create unlimited new tokens.

-• Fake ownership renunciations let token developers hide the fact that they can call sensitive functions.
+• Fake ownership renunciations let tokens' developers hide the fact that they can call sensitive functions.

 • Hidden balance modifiers let developers edit users' balances.